📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Scalable: Can be generated programmatically across thousands of pages

-JSON-LD is now the most widely adopted format for structured data globally, favored for its compatibility with modern web technologies and CMS platforms.
+JSON-LD is now the most widely adopted format for structured data globally, favored for its compatibility with modern web technologies and CMS platforms, making it ideal for schema markup for AI Overviews.

 What Google Says vs. What Testing Shows